-74. In line with General Assembly resolution 67/221, the development progress of graduated countries will be monitored by the Committee in consultation with the Governments of those countries, on a yearly basis for a period of three years after graduation becomes effective and triennially thereafter, as a complement to two triennial reviews (paragraph 21).

-75. The monitoring report prepared by the Committee will contain the following elements (see figure 1):

-- xii.
-The Committee for Development Policy will continue to monitor the development progress of graduated countries based on the existing guidelines established in 2008;11 - xiii.
-The main purpose of the monitoring report is to identify any signs of reversal in the development progress of the country concerned during the post-graduation period and bring them to the attention of the Council as early as possible; - xiv.
-The monitoring will also include an assessment of the inputs from the report from the graduated country if submitted to the Committee (see above under item ix); - xv.
-Prior to finalizing its report to ECOSOC, the Committee- through its Secretariat- will consult with the New York-based representative of the graduated country about the conclusions of its draft report.
-The Secretariat will call for a meeting with the representative to discuss the views of the Government, not later than 10 working days from the date it sent the draft report.
-On the assumption that the meeting takes place on or before the specified date, the government's views will be considered by the Committee in its final report to ECOSOC.
+- 73. In line with General Assembly resolution 67/221, the development progress of graduated countries will be monitored by the Committee in consultation with the Governments of those countries, on a yearly basis for a period of three years after graduation becomes effective and triennially thereafter, as a complement to two triennial reviews of the list of least developed countries carried out by the Committee (see para.
+21 of the resolution). - 74.
+With respect to the monitoring report, the Committee makes the following recommendations (see figure below): - (a) The Committee for Development Policy will continue to monitor the development progress of graduated countries based on the existing guidelines established in 2008; 10 - (b) The main purpose of the monitoring report is to identify any signs of reversal in the development progress of the country concerned during the post-graduation period and to bring them to the attention of the Council as early as possible; - (c) The monitoring will also include an assessment of the inputs from the report by the graduated country if submitted to the Committee (see para.
+71 above); - (d) Prior to finalizing its report to the Council, the Committee, through its secretariat, will consult with the New York-based representative of the graduated country about the conclusions of its draft report.
+The Secretariat will call for a meeting with the representative to discuss the views of the Government not later than 10 working days from the date it sent the draft report.
+On the assumption that the meeting takes place on or before the specified date, the Government's views will be considered by the Committee in its final report to the Council.